armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Here the version is `0x14` (`20`, corresponding to `2.0` in table 4.4.3.2).

-The different programs seem to ignore the upper byte (host operating system) even if the value in there is not one that is in the ZIP specification.
+`unzip` and `p7zip` seem to ignore the upper byte (host operating system) even if the value used is not in the ZIP specification (BANG actually does verify if it is valid).

 The lower byte (with the actual version) is checked somewhat, depending on the program.
 As it turns out: the value in the local file header does not matter at all for `unzip`: it looks at the corresponding field in the central directory instead.
 As long as the value in the central directory is valid